Why I use chruby instead of RVM or rbenv

 user and Ruby, it just helps switch between versions of the language.

-I hope this helps you get started with chruby
+I hope this helps you get started with chruby.
+If you want to know

 is pretty clear and easy to follow.